SoulLyoko/vite-lib-starter/docs/index.md

 - Use this template
 - Global rename `vite-lib-starter` and `ViteLibStarter` to your own library name.
-- Generate your github personal access token on https://github.com/settings/tokens (pass it if you already have)
+- Generate your github personal access token on https://github.com/settings/tokens (skip if you already have)
 - Add your github personal access token named `ACCESS_TOKEN` (or any other name, it corresponds to [deploy.yml](./.github/workflows/deploy.yml#L21)) to your repo `Setting>Secrets>Actions`
-- Generate your npm access token (pass it if you already have)
+- Generate your npm access token (skip if you already have)
 - Add your npm access token named `NPM_ACCESS_TOKEN` (or any other name, it corresponds to [publish.yml](./.github/workflows/publish.yml#L21)) to your repo `Setting>Secrets>Actions`

 # Usage